Spotlight: Program Series with Susan Baldwin – Water Challenges

 Although water engineers aren’t expected to be specialists in all areas, they do need to know what types of expertise will enable a project to succeed.
 Their role is to see the big picture and be able to integrate all of these specialized areas.

 The Master of Engineering Leadership in Integrated Water Management was designed to meet the need for these types of professionals.
-The 12-month program gives students a broad working knowledge of many aspects of water treatment, use and management.
+The 12-month full time or 24-month part time program gives students a broad working knowledge of many aspects of water treatment, use and management.
 Depending on their academic background and professional experience, students may be learning material that is new to them.
 They can also take three electives, allowing them to explore specific areas of specialization.
 Taken together, these classes deepen our students’ technical skills.

 But what sets our program apart is that these graduate-level engineering classes are complemented by business classes taught through UBC Sauder’s Robert H. Lee Graduate School.
 These courses make up about 30 percent of the curriculum, and by providing a foundation in business knowledge, they enable our students to develop the strategic, collaborative and interpersonal skills needed to be successful leaders and project managers.

 Learn more about how the MEL in Integrated Water Management can help you lead change in your industry, giving you the technical knowledge, foundational business skills and leadership confidence to excel in your career.